gridhead/nvidia-auto-installer-for-fedora-linux/README.md

 - **`sudo nvautoinstall --cheksu`**
 This mode allows you to check the current user privilege level.
 You can use this tool effectively only when you have logged in as a root or sudo user.
 - **`sudo nvautoinstall --compat`**
-This mode allows you to check your hardware and host compatiblity.
+This mode allows you to check your hardware and host compatibility.
 The tool would check your hardware and host and tell if your device is supported by the tool or not.
+- **`sudo nvautoinstall --primec`**
+This mode allows you to toggle the PRIME offloading to render all display elements using the discrete card.
+This has only been tested on Workstation variant of Fedora.
 - **`sudo nvautoinstall --version`**
 This mode would show the tool version and exit out.
 - **`sudo nvautoinstall --help`**